MithrilJS/mithril.js/docs/contributing.md

-## Why doesn't the Mithril codebase use ES6 via Babel?
+## Why doesn't the Mithril codebase use ES6 via Babel or Bublé?
 Would a PR to upgrade be welcome?

-Being able to run Mithril raw source code in IE is a requirement for all browser-related modules in this repo.

-In addition, ES6 features are usually less performant than equivalent ES5 code, and transpiled code is bulkier.
+Being able to run Mithril's raw source code in all supported browsers is a requirement for all browser-related modules in this repo.
+In addition, transpiled code is generally much bulkier.

 ## Why doesn't the Mithril codebase use trailing semi-colons?
 Would a PR to add them be welcome?

 I don't use them.
 Adding them means the semi-colon usage in the codebase will eventually become inconsistent.
+Besides, [we aren't the only one who've decided to drop the semicolon](https://standardjs.com/#who-uses-javascript-standard-style).
+(We don't use Standard, though.)